math-zhenyizhang/math-zhenyizhang.github.io/_pages/about.md

 Biography
 ---
 I am Zhenyi, currently an undergraduate student in Mathematics and Applied Mathematics in Lanzhou University.
 I have a great interest in applied mathematics.
 It is hoped that mathematical theory can provide some different research perspectives on real scientific problems.
 And that's what I want to pursue in the future.

+Grants
+---
+* National Undergraduate Innovation Traning Programme of China, Study on stochastic algorithms for Langevin equation in physics, (No. 202210730157, Value: CNY 5,000)

 Awards & Scholarship
 ---